intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/TFPark/tensorflow.md

 ## Concepts

 - **TFOptimizer** is the class that does all the hard work in distributed training, such as model distribution and parameter synchronization.
-It takes the user specified **loss** (a TensorFlow scalar tensor) as an argument and runs stochastic gradient descent using the given **optimMethod** on all the **Variables** that contribute to this loss.
+A `train_op` operation derived from a ZooOptimizer and a `loss` scalar tensor are required to create a TFOptimizer.

 - **TFPredictor** takes a list of user specified TensorFlow tensors as the model outputs, and feed all the elements in TFDatasets to produce those outputs; it returns a Spark RDD with each of its records representing the